kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 That monstrosity is outright harmful to SciKloj.
 Because any teacher coming from Python, maybe even a professor, sees this approach in some obscure video and finds it valuable.
 And then, as any user of the proper REPL method knows, he will eventually make a complete mess.
 And then he remembers that he likes Python better anyway and demonstrates this monstrosity as an argument against Clojure.

 When being immediately enabled via the CLI to earmark code, naive users will make a mess and blame Clojure the language for that.
-And the Clojure community will rightly blame the SciKloj boffins for befouling Clojure by giving naive users the possibility to make a mess in Clojure.
+And there will be, I think, many Clojurians who rightly blame the SciKloj boffins for befouling Clojure by giving naive users the possibility to make a mess in Clojure.

 ### Against the REPL
 For Clay, the REPL is not needed because of its file reload capabilities.
 There are many advocates of REPL driven development for good reasons.
 Here, I present three reasons why I think it makes sense to avoid the REPL in a first step: